vikig8/jenkins-workshop/README.md

 * Trigger it to see that it works.
 * Make a new branch locally, and push it up to GitHub to see that it automatically makes a new pipeline for you as well.

+### 10. Pretested integration

+Head over to [the pretested readme](pretested/README.md) to fulfill this part of the exercises.

 ### Xtra.
 Parallel and stashing
 Now we have two processes that actually can be run in parallel.
 The `build` and `javadoc` steps both take in the sourcecode and produces artifacts.
 So lets try to run them in parallel.